facebookresearch/demucs/README.md

 @Anjok07 is providing a self contained GUI in [UVR (Ultimate Vocal Remover)](https://github.com/facebookresearch/demucs/issues/334) that supports Demucs.

+@will2dye4 has released an alternate GUI called [unmixer](https://github.com/will2dye4/unmixer).
+This GUI includes a Track Explorer for interacting with the separated tracks and exporting custom mixes.
+Unfortunately, Windows is not currently supported.

 ### Other providers

 Audiostrip is providing free online separation with Demucs on their website [https://audiostrip.co.uk/](https://audiostrip.co.uk/).